Dianthus barbatus var. nigrescens ‘Sooty’

 Deepest darkest chocolate-burgundy flowers in frilly round heads are a joy from mid spring through summer.

 To top it all off they have the most wonderful scent too.

-And then to go right over the chocolatey top, the foliage is also coloured with brilliant chocolate, red and burgundy shades.
+And then to go right over the chocolatey top, the mature foliage is also coloured with brilliant chocolate, red and burgundy shades.

 Dianthus barbatus var. nigrescens ‘Sooty’ blooms atop 40cm. stems, which are strong, straight and easily cleaned so perfect for cutting.
 The “Sweet William” type flower heads last for ages (up to two-three weeks) in the vase on these stalwart stems, so they are the most terrific cut flowers.

 Plant where you can enjoy the unique colour & scent